Robert Craufurd: Peninsular campaigns

 On New Years Day 1809, they climbed the steep mountain passes.
-Men died in the snow of hunger, others found food along the way.
+Men died in the snow of hunger, while others found food along the way.
 It became a trial of the greatest intensity, although it was only the road and the elements against which they had to battle; they were not pursued by the French.
 A week later at Orense they were starving, marching in rags.
-They reached the port on 12th but awaited for stragglers before embarking for England.
+They reached the port on 12 January but waited for stragglers before embarking for England.

-An important Memoir was that from Rifleman Harris, whose eloquence was descriptive.
+An important memoir was that from Rifleman Harris, whose eloquence was descriptive.
 He expressed the men's pride in the courage, despite severe discipline of the officers.
 Craufurd had "a severe look and a scowling eye", wrote Harris.
 William Napier thought the brigadier "very attentive to the men".
 But "willfulness and folly" was treated very severely by lashings.
-Unusually for so harsh a disciplinarian, Craufurd was admired and trusted by his men and Harris had no doubt about his role in saving his command: "No man but one formed of stuff like General Craufurd could have saved the brigade from perishing altogether; and if he flogged two, he saved hundreds from death by his management … He seemed an iron man; nothing daunted him – nothing turned him from his purpose.
+Unusually for so harsh a disciplinarian, Craufurd was admired and trusted by his men, and Harris had no doubt about his role in saving his command:

+No man but one formed of stuff like General Craufurd could have saved the brigade from perishing altogether; and if he flogged two, he saved hundreds from death by his management … He seemed an iron man; nothing daunted him – nothing turned him from his purpose.
 War was his very element and toil and danger seemed to call forth only an increasing determination to surmount them … I shall never forget Craufurd if I live for a hundred years I think.
-He was in everything a soldier."
+He was in everything a soldier.

-On 25 May 1809, Craufurd embarked at Dover for Portugal with his brigade consisting of the 43rd Foot, 52nd Foot and the 95th Rifles.
-Delayed at The Downs and Isle of Wight by bad weather, they arrived three weeks later on 18 June.
+On 25 May 1809, Craufurd embarked at Dover for Portugal with his brigade, consisting of the 43rd Foot, 52nd Foot and the 95th Rifles.
+Delayed at the Downs and Isle of Wight by bad weather, they arrived three weeks later on 18 June.
 Had they been on time Craufurd's force might have joined Wellington at Talavera.
-At Lisbon the brigade purchased packhorses, and accompanied by Capt Hew Ross' troop of Horse Artillery, they marched to join the main army.
-By 20 July they had reached Zarza Mayor and on 22 July were at Coria.
+At Lisbon, the brigade purchased packhorses, and accompanied by Capt Hew Ross' troop of Horse Artillery, they marched to join the main army.
+By 20 July, they had reached Zarza Mayor and on 22 July were at Coria.
 On the 27th the Light Brigade marched to Navalmoral.
-Before dawn on the morning of the 28th Craufurd started his attempt to join Sir Arthur Wellesley before the French attacked him at Talavera.
+Before dawn on the morning of the 28th, Craufurd started his attempt to join Sir Arthur Wellesley before the French attacked him at Talavera.
 The march which followed is one almost unparalleled in military annals.
 Whilst the distance 'as the crow flies' from Navalmoral to Talavera is a little over thirty-eight miles, the actual marching distance is about forty-two miles and probably more owing to the turn and windings of the road.
 In the full heat of Spanish summer and in full regimental kit, the soldiers suffered from a terrible thirst.
 Their march was driven on by the growling of the cannon in the distance and they left only a few weakly men at Oropesa.
 In spite of covering about 45 miles in 26 hours, Craufurd arrived too late to participate in the battle.